Thank You Thank You for all the love and support with my marathon! It seriously means so much!

 Tomorrow I’m going to talk about taking up running for those who want to.
 I know many hate it, and tomorrow is your day where I let you know how to convert yourself from a hater into a runner!

-Today I want to talk about marathon running and give tips for first time marathon runners, and tips for training for your first marathon.
+Today I want to talk about marathon running and give exepert tips I was given, and add my own tips for first time marathon runners, including tips for training for your first marathon as well as race day.

 TIPS FOR FIRST TIME MARATHON RUNNERS